 |Parent-Child Interaction Therapy||Well-Supported||Mental Health Prevention/Treatment Service|

 Virginia promotes all evidence based services, from a variety of well-known national clearinghouses and encourages the use of other funding sources for these programs as we seek to expand the selection of evidence based services for federal funding in our prevention plan in additional phases of implementation.
+Providers in Virginia that offer the evidence based services listed above will need to establish contracts with local departments of social services to receive reimbursement for services.
+The contracts ensure requirements around federal reporting and fidelity monitoring.

 Family First's strategic priority is to advance the implementation and sustainability of evidence-based, trauma informed services that appropriately and effectively improve child safety, ensure permanency, and promote child and family well-being.
 While many of the services we offer have positive outcomes, evidence-based programs are distinctly different in that they are based on research studies.